Milk Doesn’t Do Every Body Good

 Where is Milk Found?

-Cow’s milk proteins are found in a host of foods.
 Check all food labels for milk, and maintain a wary eye for the following, which may indicate the presence of milk protein such as artificial butter flavor, butter, butter fat, buttermilk solids, caramel color, caramel flavoring, casein, caseinate, cheese, cream, curds, demineralized whey, “de-lactosed” whey, flavoring and natural flavoring, fully cream milk powder, galactose, ghee, high protein flavor/flour, lactalbumin, lactalbumin phosphate, lactic acid, lactic acid starter culture, lactose, rennet casein, rice cheese, solids, sour cream, sour milk solids, whey, whey powder, whey protein, and yogurt.

-Additional foods that may contain milk protein include batter-fried foods, biscuits, bread, breakfast cereals, cakes, chocolate, cookies, cream sauces, cream soups, custard, fish in batter, gravies and gravy mixes, ice cream, imitation sour cream, instant mashed potatoes, margarine, muesli, muffins, nonmilk fat, packaged soups, pies, puddings, rusks (biscuits), sausages, sherbet, soy cheese, soup, sweets, and vegetarian cheese.
+Examples of foods that may contain milk protein include batter-fried foods, biscuits, bread, breakfast cereals, cakes, chocolate, cookies, cream sauces, cream soups, custard, fish in batter, gravies and gravy mixes, ice cream, imitation sour cream, instant mashed potatoes, margarine, muesli, muffins, nonmilk fat, packaged soups, pies, puddings, rusks (biscuits), sausages, sherbet, soy cheese, soup, sweets, and vegetarian cheese.

 Milk Allergy Testing and Diagnosis

 At Allergy Group NJ, we’ll work with you or your child to determine if a milk allergy is present beginning with a detailed medical history.
-From there, our food allergists will run a combination of skin tests, blood tests, and cutting-edge component blood testing to gain greater clarity about the risk for severe reactions and the actual tolerance of milk and dairy.
+From there, our food allergists will run a combination of skin tests, blood tests, and milk component blood testing to gain greater clarity about the risk for severe reactions and the actual tolerance of milk and dairy.
 This will help us develop a comprehensive, personalized milk allergy treatment plan to help you reclaim your quality of life.

 A Personalized Milk Allergy Treatment Plan